Nesskip

 Nesskip hf. is an Icelandic shipping company that runs affreightment services based in Reykjavík.
-The company was established on the 27th of January 1974 in Seltjarnernes and was founded by a group of shipping and bulk transport enthusiasts, led by Captain Gudmundur Asgeirsson who was the first managing director of the company.
+The company was established on 27 January 1974 in Seltjarnarnes and was founded by a group of shipping and bulk transport enthusiasts, led by Captain Gudmundur Asgeirsson, who was the first managing director of the company.
 It is one of Iceland's largest bulk transporting firms.
 According to Bloomberg it "provides a range of shipping-related services as ship owners, ship brokers, port agents, and transport and chartering consultants", and serves "cruise liners, seismic-research vessels, reefers, tankers, and dry cargo vessels and foreign deep sea fishing ships" as a port agent.
-The company Nesskip is valued at approximately 240 Million Norwegian Krones (KON); approximately US$23 million.
+The company Nesskip is valued at approximately 240 Million Norwegian krones (KON); approximately US$23 million.
 Nesskip purchased its first bulk carrier in February 1974, named the Suðurland and specialises in bulk transport of goods which has been at the fore front of the company's operations for over 40 years.
 The company deals with the transportation of fishmeal, steel products, construction materials, cement, timber, pumice, coal, gravel, ferrosilicon, and salt as well as other FOSFA cargo.
 In 1977, Nesskip began to develop a close working relationship with the company Wilson ASA, who specialise in the management of shipping services.
 It is a member of the international shipping organisation Baltic and International Maritime Council (BIMCO).
 In 2006, Norwegian shipping company Wilson EuroCarriers acquired a majority share (51.6%) in Nesskip resulting in a change of ownership.